semgrep/docs/docs/intro/writing.rst

 tools and to run our computations.

 In line 19, we make this function available to other bash shells; this is needed for the arcane ``xargs`` instance to follow.
-Most analyses either discover JavaScript files on their own, or can run with command line arguments outside of bash, so this line won't be needed for most other analyses.
+Most analyzers either discover JavaScript files on their own, or can run with command line arguments outside of bash, so this line won't be needed for most other analyzers.

 In line 21, we change the working directory to the folder of our input.
 This is to make the paths we output relative to the input source; it's easier than using absolute paths and removing the input